On the Rouquier dimension of wrapped Fukaya categories and a conjecture of Orlov: Introduction

 \subsection{Acknowledgements}

-We are indebted to Daniel \'{A}lvarez-Gavela for answering countless questions about arborealization, Vivek Shende for help with microlocal sheaves and homological mirror symmetry of toric varieties, Srikanth Iyengar for discussions and comments related to \Cref{subsection:commutative-alg-part}, Y.\ Bar\i\c{s} Kartal for telling us the proof of \Cref{prop:lef-rdim}, and John Pardon for many helpful conversations about various aspects of the paper.
+We are indebted to Daniel \'{A}lvarez-Gavela for answering countless questions about arborealization, Vivek Shende for help with microlocal sheaves and homological mirror symmetry of toric varieties, Srikanth Iyengar for discussions and comments related to \Cref{subsection:commutative-alg-part}, Y.\ Bar\i\c{s} Kartal for telling us the proof of \Cref{prop:lef-rdim} and for useful discussions related to \Cref{subsection:motives}, and John Pardon for many helpful conversations about various aspects of the paper.
 In addition, we would like to thank Denis Auroux, Petter Bergh, Georgios Dimitroglou Rizell, Sheel Ganatra, Wahei Hara, Oleg Lazarev, David Nadler, Amnon Neeman and Dmitri Orlov for answering our questions at various points in this project.

 SB would like to express deep gratitude to his advisor John Pardon for constant encouragement and support.
 LC learned about \Cref{question:arnold-type} from Zhengyi Zhou and would like to thank him for many enjoyable and informative discussions.
 LC would also like to thank Y.\ Bar\i\c{s} Kartal for teaching him much of what he knows about $A_\infty$ categories.
+Finally, we would like to thank the anonymous referee for many useful comments which have significantly improved this paper.

 Part of this work was completed while LC was a Member of the Institute of Advanced Study, and supported there by the National Science Foundation under Grant No.\ DMS-1926686.
 LC was also partially supported by Simons Foundation grant 385573 (Simons Collaboration on Homological Mirror Symmetry).